m-a-ulfat/Akhuwat-College-Kasur-LMS/README.md

 ## 📄 Project Summary

-The **Akhuwat Library Management System (ALMS)** is a custom-built, web-based solution developed for **Akhuwat Institute Kasur** to digitalize and streamline library operations.
+The **Akhuwat Library Management System (ALMS)** is a custom-built, web-based solution developed for **Akhuwat College University Kasur** to digitalize and streamline library operations.

-Since 2020, the institute’s library established in collaboration with **Chughtai Lab** has been operating on the open-source **Koha** platform.
-While functional, Koha has notable limitations such as:
+Since 2020, the institute’s library, established in collaboration with **Chughtai Lab** has been operating on the open-source **Koha** platform.
+While functional, Koha has notable limitations, such as:
 - Limited integration and customization options
 - No commercial support
 - Lack of budgeting and audit account features